astramieri/oci-foundations/docs/vcn_security.md

 *Network Security Group = A set of firewall rules that apply to any set of resources in a VCN that you specify.*

+NSG is basically designed to control traffic between specific resources.
+It provides a more granular level of control compared to Security List, enabling users to apply security rules to individual resources such as instances or load balancer.

 ![Network Security Group](../images/network_security_group.png)